WardLT/applied-ai-for-materials/optimal-experimental-design/assignment/assignment.md

 butane = pd.read_csv('data/n-butane.csv')
 ```

-Then, generate a subset of the data where we fix `phi_2` to be constant
+Then, generate a subset of the data where we fix `phi_2` to be constant so that the global energy is minimized (as in Example 1).